 To reduce our waste we must first consider a few things.

 - Do I NEED it– (sometimes added as another R-REFUSE) do you absolutely have to get a straw?
 No?
 Try to remember to ask your server to skip the straw.
 Do you need the “free gift” with that purchase?
 No?
 Refuse it.
-Or, like I’ve done, gift it to a friend who can use it.
+Or, like I’ve done, gift it to a friend who can.

 - Is there a plastic/package free option– I love Aldi, but the one thing that bothers me most is how much packaging there is around fruits and veggies.
 I have an anxiety attack nearly every time I go grocery shopping.
 So, I’m trying to hit up the Farmer’s Market so I don’t have this issue.